Auto Claims - Kentucky Farm Bureau

 To whom do I pay the deductible?

 We will typically reduce the amount paid to you by the amount of your deductible.
-You will pay the deductible to the repair facility.
+You will pay the deductible to the repair facility upon completion of satisfactory repairs.

 The accident wasn't my fault.
 Do I still have to pay a deductible?

 Regardless of fault, you'll pay a deductible for certain coverages.
-However, during the claim investigation, if the facts indicate there's a chance to recover the damages from the person responsible for the accident, we'll attempt to recover them, including your deductible.
+However, during the claim investigation, if the facts indicate there's a chance of recovering the amount of the damages from the person responsible for the accident, we'll attempt to recover them, including your deductible.
 If we aren't successful, you have the option of trying to recover the costs on your own.

 What if my repairs cost more than my estimate?

 A vehicle is considered a total loss if the estimated cost to repair exceeds 75% of its actual cash value (ACV).
-The decision whether to repair or declare a vehicle a total loss is based on the type and extent of damage, age of the vehicle, state law and other factors.
-In order to make the determination, we will have to inspect the vehicle.
+The decision whether to repair or declare a vehicle a total loss is based on the type and extent of damage, age of the vehicle, state law, and other factors.
+To make the determination as to whether your auto is a total loss, we will have to inspect the vehicle.

 Will I still have to pay my loan or lease after a total loss?

 Loan/lease payoff coverage, commonly called "gap" coverage, may pay the difference between the actual cash value of your vehicle and what you still owe on your loan or lease (less any deductible).
-The payment made under this coverage may not exceed 25% of the ACV.
+The payment made under this coverage may not exceed 25% of the actual cash value (ACV).

 What if I disagree with the total loss value?

-We will be glad to review any documentation you have to support the reason for disagreement.
+We will be glad to review any documentation you have to support the reason for the disagreement.
 We will review the documentation for accuracy and applicability to the total loss vehicle.
-If the documentation is credible and it affects our assessment of the ACV, we will adjust our offer accordingly.
-If we remain in disagreement, our policy contract describes how an appraisal can be arranged to resolve the differences.
+If the documentation is credible and it affects our assessment of the actual cash value (ACV), we will adjust our offer accordingly.

 What happens to a vehicle after a total loss?

-Typically, totaled vehicles are sold at salvage auctions or to a licensed salvage dealer.
-KFB complies with the appropriate laws and regulations that require obtaining salvage titles or branding/marking the title.
+Typically, total loss vehicles are sold at salvage auctions or to a licensed salvage dealer.
+KFB complies with the applicable laws and regulations that require obtaining salvage titles or branding/marking the title.
 We obtain salvage at the conclusion of a total loss settlement and sell it through licensed salvage vendors.
 We do not directly sell vehicles determined to be a total loss to private individuals.

 Can I keep my vehicle after a total loss?

-In some instances, you may be able to purchase your vehicle from Kentucky Farm Bureau Insurance after a total loss.
+In limited instances, you may be able to purchase your vehicle from Kentucky Farm Bureau Insurance after a total loss.
 Your adjuster can provide information if you are interested.

 Will you pay for a rental car while my car is being repaired?